 Right outside Security?
 Another ticketing booth for our third-in-one-trip airline.
 I had an unsettled feeling about this whole experience, and I just wanted some reassurance, something that Cristina and Surly had not been quite capable of providing.
 Would the agent mind checking to see if our checked baggage was fully secure and headed to our final destination?
 We hadn’t seen it since Dallas, three different connections, yadda yadda yadda, I’m completely anal about these things.

 “Sure!” said the agent.
-He pecked away, made a few affirmative noises to himself, then handed back our boarding passes.
+He pecked away at his keyboard, made a few affirmative noises to himself, then handed back our boarding passes.
 “Everything is completely in order.
 Have a great trip!”

 The carrier pigeon flew overhead.